-Statistical tests for differences in the prevalence of the four prognostic end-points between the phenotype clusters were performed.
-The present authors were interested in pair-wise comparisons between children with persistent cough (phenotype A) and asymptomatics and between the two cough phenotypes (A and B), because persistent coughers represented a novel group (see Discussion section).
-It is still disputed whether children with chronic cough, or a subgroup of them, have a different probability to develop wheeze compared with asymptomatic children.
-The present authors also tested for differences between the two more persistent wheeze phenotypes (C and D).
-In order to limit the problem of multiple testing, no more pair-wise comparisons were considered.
-The Bonferroni-corrected significance level for these tests was 0.0042 (overall significance level (0.05) divided by number of tests (12)).
-The outcomes at 8-13 yrs (fig. 3) tended to be more prevalent in cluster C than in D, with significant differences for current wheeze (p=0.001) and for use of bronchodilators (p=0.002).
-Prognosis of asthma-related outcomes tended to be worse for phenotype cluster A (persistent cough) than for phenotype cluster B (transient cough) and asymptomatics, with significant differences for use of bronchodilators (p<0.001 and p=0.001, respectively).
-Prevalence of cough apart from colds at 8-13 yrs was higher in A (44%) than in B (18%; p=0.001) and asymptomatics (12%; p<0.001).
+We statistically tested for differences in the prevalence of the 4 prognostic endpoints between the phenotype clusters.
+We were interested in pair-wise comparisons between children with persistent cough (A) and asymptomatics and between the two cough phenotypes (A and B) because persistent coughers represent a novel group identified by this study (see discussion).
+It is still disputed whether children with chronic cough, or a subgroup of them, have a different probability to develop wheeze compared to asymptomatic children.
+We also tested for differences between the two more persistent wheeze phenotypes (C and D).
+In order to limit the problem of multiple testing, we did not perform more pair-wise comparisons.
+The Bonferroni-corrected significance level for these tests was 0.0042 (overall significance level divided by number of tests: 0.05/12).
+The outcomes at 8-13 years (Figure 3, white columns) tended to be more prevalent in cluster C than in D with significant differences for current wheeze (p=0.001) and for use of bronchodilators (p=0.002).
+Prognosis of asthma-related outcomes tended to be worse for phenotype cluster A ("persistent cough") than for phenotype cluster B ("transient cough") and asymptomatics, with significant differences for use of bronchodilators (p<0.001 and p=0.001 respectively).
+Prevalence of cough apart from colds at 8-13 years was higher in A (44%) than in B (18%; p=0.001) and in asymptomatics (12%; p<0.001).

-In 2003, at age 13-18 yrs (fig. 3), prognostic differences between phenotype clusters remained qualitatively similar for all four outcomes.
-Marked differences, although not significant at the Bonferroni-corrected level, remained between C and D for current wheeze (56 versus 31%; p=0.038) and inhaler use (65 versus 36%; p=0.013).
+In 2003, at 13-18 years (Figure 3, grey columns) prognostic differences between phenotype clusters remained qualitatively similar for all four outcomes.
+Marked differences, though not significant at the Bonferroni-corrected level, remained between C and D for current wheeze (56%; 31%; p=0.038), and inhaler use (65%; 36%; p=0.013).
 Prevalence of cough apart from colds again differed significantly between A (41%) and B (16%; p=0.002).